zotonic/zotonic/doc/developer-guide/notifications.rst

 Notifications
 =============

+At different moments in the lifecycle of the web request, Zotonic sends notifications.
+By *observing* these notifications you can :ref:`override <cookbook-overriding>` Zotonic’s behaviour.
+You can also add your own notifications.

 Zotonic’s notifier system makes it possible to create modular components with a pluggable interface.
 The notifier system is used by internal core Zotonic components like the authentication mechanism,